-And then Chapter 21 gives us the Chaos Vortex, which is basically the Labyrinth of Deceit taken Up to Eleven.
+And then Chapter 21 has the Chaos Vortex, which is basically the Labyrinth of Deceit taken Up to Eleven.
 It contains replicas of every enemy from all four factions, living shadows that attack, eye-shaped portals that spring up out of nowhere, pieces of buildings that randomly move about, floating islands.
 It's just weird.

 Hang Castle in Sonic Heroes, but especially its interior, Mystic Mansion.
 In the daytime, it's a normal abandoned castle, albeit an exceptionally large one.
 At night, the exteriors seemingly extend endlessly in all directions, and gravity doesn't always point downwards.
 Once inside, rooms suddenly change topography (sometimes when Sonic and the others are in it), things pop in and out from impossible places, there seems to be a physical upside-down version of the mansion underneath the normal one, dumbwaiter tracks twist and contort while zooming off at high speeds, Eggman's robots pop up out of thin air (presumably intentionally), and what is supposed to be a well is full of weird vaguely water-like texture in all directions with a few small brick platforms suspended in it.